phodal/awesome-iot/README.md

  - [txThings](https://github.com/siskin/txThings) - CoAP library for Twisted framework
  - [microcoap](https://github.com/ - -/microcoap) - A small CoAP implementation for microcontrollers
  - [Californium](https://github.com/eclipse/californium) - Californium is a Java implementation of CoAP for the IoT backend and less constrained IoT devices.
+ - [Copper](https://github.com/mkovatsc/Copper) - A Firefox add-on to browse the Internet of Things

 ###Messaging